 MAPAS opens with a musical, historical and dance tribute that connects the Canary Islands with the world

-This artistic tribute will take place on Wednesday, the 11 th of July, at 21:30 in the Sala Sinfónica of the Tenerife Auditorium.
-Canarias: vino al mundo is an original production of the Performative Arts Market of the South Atlantic, based on a universal theme rooted in the Archipelago.
-In it, the rhythms, choreographies, words and images come together with the audience in a dialogue that will Taste of "the sensations of wine, root music and dance" in "a curious and complex experience".
+This artistic tribute will take place on Wednesday, July 11, at 9:30 p.m., in the Symphonic Hall of the Tenerife Auditorium.
+Canary Islands: came to the world It is an original production of the South Atlantic Performative Arts Market, based on a universal theme rooted in the Archipelago.
+In it, rhythms, choreographies, words and images come together in a dialogue with the public who will savor “the sensations of wine, root music and dance” in “a curious and complex experience”.

-The show, which will last 75 minutes and will be free for the public, recreates rough outlines of «History, creativity and sensory pleasure» according to its music director and creator Benito Cabrera, through music and dance.
-Elements linked to the world of wine such as barrels, jugs, bottles or glasses «become musical instruments that combine with the essencet».
-Give me Canary wine, and you, my beloved, rest here ”.
+The show, 75 minutes long and free entrance, recreates on the stage of the Symphonic Hall brushstrokes of "history, creativity and sensory pleasure", indicates its musical director and creator Benito Cabrera, through music and dance.
+Elements linked to the world of wine such as barrels, jugs, bottles or glasses "become musical instruments that combine with the essence" Let the devil make fire.
+Give me Canarian wine and you, my beloved, rest here "Canarian musical".

 Original idea, script and musical direction: Benito Cabrera